codefresh-io/cap-docs.codefresh.io/_docs/integrations/codecov-integration.md

 * **Url**: The base URL for this integration.
 Do not add the trailing slash to the URL definition.
 For more information, see the [official Codecov documentation](https://docs.codecov.com/docs/configuration#codecov-url){:target="\_blank"}.

-Using Codecov in a Codefresh Pipeline:
+Using Codecov in a CI pipeline:

-With the integration in place, you can use it by name in any Codefresh pipeline by using the [Codecov reporter step](https://codefresh.io/steps/step/codecov-reporter).
+With the integration in place, you can use it by name in any Codefresh pipeline by using the [Codecov reporter step](https://codefresh.io/steps/step/codecov-reporter){:target="\_blank"}.

 `codefresh.yml`
 ```yaml